The Ananda Marga Universal Relief Team

 * 12 Step Recovery

-For the past ten years, Heart Mountain Prison Project (HMPP), a qualified 501(c)(3), has provided non-denominational meditation and yoga classes at six prisons and juvenile facilities throughout New Mexico.
+For the past twenty years, Heart Mountain Prison Project (HMPP), a qualified 501(c)(3), has provided non-denominational meditation and Qi Gong in several prisons in New Mexico.

 Lalitamba Mandiram offers outreach programs in places where people are in transition, searching for a way back to the heart.
 Our workshops have served thousands in hospitals, shelters, prisons, and spiritual centers of various faiths.
 Yoga, meditation, and sacred music are universal ways to rediscover ourselves.